PART 4 of The Ultimate Thanksgiving Prep Series: Gluten-Free Stuffing with Apples, Sausage, Pine Nuts, and…a special twist.

 - Salt and Pepper, to taste

 1. Preheat oven to 250 degrees.
-Place cubed cornbread and crusty bread cubes on large baking sheet.
+Place cubed cornbread on large baking sheet.
 Place in pre-heated oven for about 15-20 minutes until bread begins to feel slightly stale.
 Then place in large bowl and set aside.

 2. In large skillet, cook sausage until begins to lose pink color.
 Add diced celery and onions and cook for about 5 minutes.
 Add garlic and cook for about 5 minutes more, until sausage is cooked through.
 Add diced apples, sage, and rosemary and cook for 2 minutes more.